sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 ## Statistics and Meta Data

+{{< figure src="../../figures/jobview_statstable.png" alt="Job Voew Statistics Table" width="100%" class="ccfigure mw-lg"
+    caption="Statistics Table. 'cpu_power' granularity is set to 'socket'.
+Tabs above switch the contents to the job script or slurm information, both read froms the jobs metadata field."
+>}}

-On the bottom of the job view, additional information in written and tabular form is collected.
+On the bottom of the job view, additional information about the job is collected.
+By default, the statistics of selected metrics are shown in tabular form, each in their metrics' native granularity.

 ### Statistics Table